brichter89/akeneo-pim-test/README.md

 this powers on the VM and starts initial provisioning.

-After that, connect to VM:
+While you're waiting, download [the Akeneo PIM zip file](http://www.akeneo.com/download/) and extract the contents of `pim-community-standard-vX.X.X-XXX/` to the `akeneo` dir in your project.

+When provisioning is done you can ssh into the VM with

     $ vagrant ssh

-You now can either

-- install dependencies with composer (might be slower):

-        $ cd /var/www/akeneo
-        $ composer install
+and install akeneo:

-- or (might be faster) download [the zip file](http://www.akeneo.com/download/) and extract contents of `pim-community-standard-vX.X.X-XXX/` to the `akeneo` dir in your project (just overwrite all files)

-Now you can install Akeneo PIM:

     $ akeneo-install